If your business is struggling to keep different departments connected, then a SharePoint intranet is a great way to fix this.

-Information is power and having access to information is critical in today’s realm of business.
+Information is power, and access to information is critical in today’s business realm.
 The quicker someone can find the information they’re looking for, the better off your company will be.

 Without an intranet, your employees would need to consult their notes or ask other workers when they have questions.
 This can eat up precious time that would be better spent on working and being productive.

 There’s no reason to waste the time of multiple employees when there’s a simple solution to the need for knowledge.
 A SharePoint intranet makes it simple and fast to communicate, gather information, and understand what needs to be done.

 One of the most important benefits of having a SharePoint intranet is that everything is kept in one place.

 Rather than needing to access multiple websites, use dedicated software for communication, and separate applications for document processing, you can do everything within SharePoint.

 This cuts down on time spent navigating between applications, which makes it easier for your average user.
 Rather than needing to understand how to use several different types of software, they’ll only need to know how to use SharePoint.

 While there is a learning curve with SharePoint, it quickly becomes natural to use and will save time in the long run.

 All of your important business documents and information will be kept in one centralized location.
 This makes it extremely easy for any employee to access it for what they need without expending unnecessary effort.